coosalodge/history-coosa50-org/pages/01.welcome/chapter.md

 child_type: docs
 ---

-### Coosa Lodge Online Archive
+### Coosa Lodge History

 # Welcome

-Welcome to the Coosa Lodge Online Archive.
+Welcome to the new Coosa Lodge history website.
 This website represents the collaborative effort of more than a dozen current and former members of Coosa Lodge and its legacy lodges.